nmshd/documentation/_docs_integrate/delete-attributes.md

 You can either do so by [Message]({% link _docs_integrate/data-model-overview.md %}#message) or by a [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate), using the `onExistingRelationship` property of a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).
 For a detailed explanation check out our guides on how to send [Requests via Messages]({% link _docs_integrate/requests-via-messages.md %}) and [Requests via RelationshipTemplates]({% link _docs_integrate/requests-via-relationshiptemplates.md %}).
 Once the Request is sent, the according own shared Attribute of the Sender gets a [LocalAttributeDeletionInfo]({% link _docs_integrate/data-model-overview.md %}#localattributedeletioninfo).
-There, `DeletionRequestSent` is set as `deletionStatus` and the time of sending the Request is stored as `deletionDate`.
+There, `"DeletionRequestSent"` is set as `deletionStatus` and the time of sending the Request is stored as `deletionDate`.

 When the peer receives the Request, they can accept or reject it.
 If they want to [accept it]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}), they must use the [AcceptDeleteAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptdeleteattributerequestitemparameters).